Ekumen-OS/beluga-demos/experimental/beluga_demo_mh_amcl/doc/README.md

 ### Steps for managing the hypotheses

-1. Start: At the start of the robot operation, P(0,t0) (first set of particles, hypothesis) is started at the robot’s initial position, if known.
+1. Start: At the start of the robot operation, P(0,t0) (first set of particles, hypothesis) is started at the robot initial position, if known.
-2. Creation: Periodically, a cascade map matching algorithm is used to determine which map positions the latest sensory readings could be obtained.
-If a position with a high match is found (high hit field), a new P(k,t) is started at this position.
+2. Creation: Periodically, a cascade map matching algorithm is used to determine in which map positions the latest sensor readings could have been obtained.
+If a position with a high match is found (high hit field), a new P(k,t) is initialized at this position.
 3. Destruction: If Quality(P(k,t)) is less than some threshold and |Pt| > 0, then P(k,t) is considered to be wrong, and it is removed.
 4. Merge: Even if two P(i,t) and P(j,t), start at different positions, they could end up converging to the same position.
 In this case, they are mixed in a P(k,t) containing the particles with more weight.